LWFlouisa/ArachnodeerLifeform/README.md

-# GrammarLog Classifier
+# Arachnodeer
 Using IProlog to classify a color palette.
 This extended IProlog classifies artificial lifeform data in a text classification and symbolic scheme.
+This lifeform is intended to be an aggrivate intelligents of smarter spiders and herbivores like deer.

 ## Prerequisite Knowledge
 ~~~